Sunil7545/PointSetDenoising/README.md

     8. After that this button color will change and algorithm started.

     9. current status of the algorithm is displayed in lower left corner of the smoothing window.

+Output mesh is reconstructed using "ball pivoting algorithm " (in the article).
+Here, we use the models with intial mesh from geometry to increase visibility of different features.
+As mesh is from original surface, the output may have some artifacts because we are not optimizing mesh quality during the point set denoising.